Featured Voices

 John Sprinkle, historian and author of Saving Spaces: Historical Land Conservation in the United States and Crafting the Preservation Criteria: The Origins of the National Register of Historic Places.

-Don Hellman, the former Assistant Director for Legislative and Congressional Affairs for the National Park Service.
+Don Hellmann, the former Assistant Director for Legislative and Congressional Affairs for the National Park Service.
 Don ended his 40-year career working with Congress at the beginning of 2017, which included the last 22 years with the National Park Service.

 Emily M. Bateson, coordinator for the Network for Landscape Conservation.
 She was previously Conservation Director at the Highstead Foundation and Coordinator of the New England Wildlands and Woodlands Initiative.